 The Commissioner shall have a seal of office of a suitable design and bearing the words “Insurance Commissioner of the State of Delaware.”

-(a) The Department may operate 2 offices, the principal office in Dover and a branch office in Wilmington.
+(a) The Department may operate 3 offices, the principal office in the Dover area and branch offices in Wilmington and Sussex County.